denoslab/ensf400-lab6-terraform/README.md

 ```

 The output variables are the ARN, name, domain name, and website endpoint of the bucket.
 With all the configuration files in place, we can now create the S3 bucket.
-Create a new file named `main.tf` and create the S3 bucket using the following code:
+Create a new file named `main.tf` (empty file already created for you) and create the S3 bucket using the following code:

 ```tf
 resource "aws_s3_bucket" "s3_bucket" {